 Home » Visit » Travel Ideas » 10 Fortified Churches from Transylvania You Should See

 The fortified churches from Transylvania are some of the most authentic and inspiring travel attractions in Romania.
-A fundamental part of the Saxon heritage that transforms the region into a great destination, these landmarks should be on any must-see list if you’re visiting Romania.
+A core heritage that transforms this region into a great destination, these landmarks should be on any must-see list.

-If you don’t know where to start, we prepared a guide to 10 of the most impressive fortified churches in Transylvania you should see.
-We included fortified churches from Alba, Brasov, Mures, and Sibiu counties.
+If you don’t know where to start, check our guide to 10 of the most impressive fortified churches in Transylvania.
 You can easily see them all in one weekend if you’re staying in Brasov or Sibiu.

 Location: Biertan, Sibiu County

-Included in the UNESCO World Heritage Patrimony like many of the fortified churches from this top 10, the monument from Biertan opens our list.
-Located only a 30 minutes drive from Sighisoara, Biertan was centuries ago a prosperous village competing with nearby Mosna and Medias for regional control.
-The construction of an imposing fortified church was yet another element used to increase its chances in this political race.
+Included in the UNESCO Sites like many of the fortified churches from Transylvania, this landmark from Biertan is only a 30-minute drive from Sighisoara.
+Centuries ago, Biertan was a prosperous village competing with nearby Mosna and Medias for regional control.
+The construction of an imposing fortified church was yet another element used to increase its influence.

-The fortified church from Biertan is one of the few that preserves its original altar, pews, and stone carved pulpit, all from the 16th century.
+This fortified church is one of the few that preserves its original altar, pews, and stone-carved pulpit, all from the 16th century.
 Not to mention its unique locking system of the vestry door and the marital prison organized in one of its towers.

 Go on a day trip to the nearby medieval towns of Medias and Sighisoara.